bxparks/AceCRC/README.md

 * bit-by-bit (bit)
     * brute-force loops to calculate the polynomial divisions
-    * smallest code, slowest
+    * smallest code size, but slowest
 * table lookup using 4-bits (nibble)
     * generates a lookup table of 16 elements
-    * larger code, but faster
+    * larger code size, but faster
 * table lookup using 8-bits (byte)
     * generates a lookup table of 256 elements
-    * largest amount of code, but fastest
+    * largest code size, but fastest

 The `pycrc` program generates `*.h` and `*.c` files containing C99 code with the following definitions: